JogoShugh/CoderDojoPonceSprings.Events/EVENT.md

 # This Event

-This session is broken into two halves, where we'll support both beginners and returning students working our ongoing series tracks!
+We are founded on the [CoderDojo.com principles](Promise.md).
+Our events are broken into two halves, in order to support beginners as well as returning students working our ongoing series tracks!

 # Schedule Summary